Extensions of the tensor algebra and their applications: Definition of the algebra

 We can also define the algebra $\bar{T}(V)$ in terms of generators and relations:

 \begin{theorem} \sl The algebra $\mathcal{A}_n$ defined by the following generators and relations is isomorphic to~$\bar{T}(V)$ by regarding $e_1,\ldots,e_n$ as a basis of $V$:

 \end{theorem}

 \begin{proof} Noting (\ref{eq:relation_1_in_T}) and (\ref{eq:relation_2_in_T}), we can consider a natural homomorphism from $\mathcal{A}_n$ onto $\bar{T}(V)$.
-Moreover, any element in $\mathcal{A}_n$ can be expressed as the form in Proposition~\ref{prop:canonical_form_of_elements_of_T} by using the first and second relations.
+Moreover, any element in $\mathcal{A}_n$ can be expressed in the form as in Proposition~\ref{prop:canonical_form_of_elements_of_T} by using the first and second relations.
 Thus this homomorphism is injective. \end{proof}